 particular symmetry properties that might have caused the results they are finding?
 Can they find an example that doesn't work?

-At this point, you might like to encourage students to explore using dynamic geometry, either by using the interactivity in the problem, or constructing their own using software such as GeoGebra, which is free to use.
+At this point, you might like to encourage students to explore using dynamic geometry, either by using the interactivity in the problem, the interactivity created by Alison Kiddle, or constructing their own using software such as GeoGebra, which is free to use.

 Diagrams such as this one might be useful for helping students to construct a proof: